1. Not recognizing challenges

 A sadly over-confident client loses a lemon law trial and then consults a lawyer.
 Appeals may be time-consuming and clearly it is better to review options before trial.

-HAVE A LEMON LAW CLAIM, CALL FOR A FREE CONSULTATION
+HAVE A LEMON LAW CLAIM, CALL US FOR A FREE CONSULTATION